open-education-hub/ccas/CCAS_pandoc.md

 $$H_1 : \mu > 42$$

-$\sigma = 2$ is given
+where $\sigma = 2$ is given.
 The mean of the given data set can be calculated as

 $$\bar {x} = 44.2$$